Engineering Note

 • Business logic leaks into API routes

-• Database queries are scattered across files
+• Database queries are scattered across multiple files

-• Components mix UI and logic
+• Components mix UI rendering with product logic

 System Design / Approach

 The solution is to structure the project around layers and domains, not just folders.
+Each part of the system should have a clear responsibility and a predictable place to live.

 /src